 Worker resources and toolkits

-Consumer Action Law Centre has resources and toolkits to support clients with a range of consumer and financial issues.
+Consumer Action Law Centre has resources and toolkits you can use to support clients with a range of consumer and financial issues.
 This includes toolkits on NDIS debts and many types of loans, and template letters for debt collection, consumer leases and loans.

 Workers’ resource hub